oscarvargash/biol_550_2022/week_07/README.md

 > Add the yellow flag to the right corner of your screen ![](img/yellow.jpeg)

 All the DNA regions in this exercise belong to the chloroplast genome.
-Because this region is a single and large piece of DNA that does not perform recombination it is safe to assume that a single tree underlies the history of all the chloroplast.
-IN case like shits one it is best to concatenate all genes in a supermatrix that contains all the phylogenetic signal in a single analysis.
+Because this region is a single and large piece of DNA that does not perform recombination, it is safe to assume that a single tree underlies the history of all the chloroplast.
+In cases like this one it is best to concatenate all genes in a supermatrix that contains all the phylogenetic signal in a single analysis.

 first we need to create a supermatrix using a python3 script that concatenates all the files and creates a partition model.
 Alternatively you can use [Mesquite](https://www.mesquiteproject.org/Managing%20Molecular%20Data.html#concatMatrices) a program with a graphic interface to perform the concatenation(the use of Mesquite is only advisable when the number of aligments is 5 or less)